Huey Long: 1928 election

 Long spent the intervening four years building his reputation and political organization, particularly in the heavily Catholic urban south.
 Despite disagreeing with their politics, Long campaigned for Catholic U.S. Senators in 1924 and 1926.
 Government mismanagement during the Great Mississippi Flood of 1927 gained Long the support of Cajuns, whose land had been affected.
 He formally launched his second campaign for governor in 1927, using the slogan, "Every man a king, but no one wears a crown", a phrase adopted from Democratic presidential candidate William Jennings Bryan.

 Long developed novel campaign techniques, including the use of sound trucks and radio commercials.
 His stance on race was unorthodox.
 According to T. Harry Williams, Long was "the first Southern mass leader to leave aside race baiting and appeals to the Southern tradition and the Southern past and address himself to the social and economic problems of the present".
 The campaign sometimes descended into brutality.
 When the 60-year-old incumbent governor called Long a liar during a chance encounter in the lobby of the Roosevelt Hotel, Long punched him in the face.

 In the Democratic primary election, Long polled 126,842 votes: a plurality of 43.9 percent.
 His margin was the largest in state history, and no opponent chose to face him in a runoff.
 After earning the Democratic nomination, he easily defeated the Republican nominee in the general election with 96.1 percent of the vote.
-At age 35, Long was the youngest person ever elected governor of Louisiana.

 Some fifteen thousand Louisianians traveled to Baton Rouge for Long's inauguration.
 He set up large tents, free drinks, and jazz bands on the capitol grounds, evoking Andrew Jackson's 1829 inaugural festivities.
 His victory was seen as a public backlash against the urban establishment; journalist Hodding Carter described it as a "fantastic vengeance upon the Sodom and Gomorrah that was called New Orleans".
 While previous elections were normally divided culturally and religiously, Long highlighted the sharp economic divide in the state and built a new coalition based on class.
 Long's strength, said the contemporary novelist Sherwood Anderson, relied on "the terrible South ... the beaten, ignorant, Bible-ridden, white South.
 Faulkner occasionally really touches it.
 It has yet to be paid for."